diptangsu/awesome-starter-templates/CONTRIBUTING.md

 5. Push your code to your branch.
 6. Finally, open a PR against the `master` branch of this repository.

+Please also remember to update the `.gitignore` file when adding code for a new project when necesary.

 Good luck!